 Taylor is a tiny village located in the state of Nebraska.
 With a population of 137 people and just one neighborhood, Taylor is the 206th largest community in Nebraska.

-The per capita income in Taylor in 2022 was $25,615, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
-This equates to an annual income of $102,460 for a family of four.
+The per capita income in Taylor in 2022 was $30,885, which is lower middle income relative to Nebraska and the nation.
+This equates to an annual income of $123,540 for a family of four.
+However, Taylor contains both very wealthy and poor people as well.

-Taylor is an extremely ethnically-diverse village.
+Taylor is a very ethnically-diverse village.
 The people who call Taylor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Taylor residents report their race to be White.
+The greatest number of Taylor residents report their race to be White, followed by Native American.
 Taylor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.41% of the village’s residents.
-Important ancestries of people in Taylor include German, English, Irish, Czech, and Swedish.
+People of Hispanic or Latino origin account for 27.78% of the village’s residents.
+Important ancestries of people in Taylor include German, English, Czech, Hungarian, and Irish.

 The most common language spoken in Taylor is English.
 Other important languages spoken here include Spanish and Polish.